 Reimagining Visual Celebrations in the Nighttime Skies

 Perhaps it’s only fitting that China, the country that brought fireworks to the world hundreds of years ago, is the home of HighGreat Technology, a company that’s reinventing how the world celebrates high-profile civic and cultural events.
-Using the nighttime sky as their canvas, HighGreat’s customized drones and control technology employ bright LED lights that change colors and create various effects to present visual multimedia spectacles — called “cold fireworks,” as they produce light and visuals without explosions or heat.
+Using the nighttime sky as their canvas at global events, HighGreat’s customized drones and control technology employ bright LED lights that change colors and create various effects to present visual multimedia spectacles, either as “cold fireworks,” as they produce light and visuals without explosions or heat, or even in combination with traditional fireworks launched from drones in flight.

-The drones are controlled by software and radio signals, allowing for highly choreographed and synchronized displays that can be customized to match the event’s theme and music.
+The drones are controlled by intelligent ground-based software using wireless links, allowing for highly choreographed and synchronized displays that can be customized to match the event’s theme and music.

-HighGreat’s drones have presented more than 8,000 performances in 300 cities worldwide for events such as the opening ceremonies of the 2022 Beijing Winter Olympic Games, the 2020 Singapore New Year’s Eve celebration, and numerous other ceremonies, exhibitions, concerts, games, expos, and theme parks.
-And in September 2024, HighGreat collaborated to send 8,100 drones skyward in a synchronized show that set a Guinness World Record for the number of coordinated drones.
+HighGreat’s drones have appeared in more than 8,000 performances across 300 cities worldwide for events such as the opening ceremonies of the 2022 Beijing Winter Olympic Games, the 2020 Singapore New Year’s Eve celebration, and numerous other ceremonies, exhibitions, concerts, games, expos, and theme parks.
+In September 2024, HighGreat collaborated to send 8,100 drones skyward in a synchronized show that set a Guinness World Record for the number of coordinated drones.

-According to Wei Deng, procurement manager for HighGreat, the dense formations of hundreds or thousands of drones require a unique networking solution.
-“Each drone requires its own modem that provides an ideal combination of low cost, low latency, low power consumption, low weight — and high reliability,” he said.
-“For our drones, we found that Digi XBee SX fit these requirements perfectly.”
+According to Wei Deng, procurement manager for HighGreat, the dense formations of hundreds or thousands of drones requires a unique networking solution.
+“Each drone includes its own wireless module.
+Digi XBee provides an ideal combination of low cost, low latency, low power consumption, low weight, and high reliability,” he said.

 Stable Connectivity Across a Large Wireless Network